apache/spark/docs/sql-ref-syntax-qry-select-orderby.md

   <dd>
     Optionally specifies whether to sort the rows in ascending or descending order.
 The valid values for the sort direction are <code>ASC</code> for ascending and <code>DESC</code> for descending.
-If sort direction is not explicitly specified then by default rows are sorted ascending. <br><br>
+If sort direction is not explicitly specified, then by default rows are sorted ascending. <br><br>
     <b>Syntax:</b>
     <code>